pflooky/open-data-contract-standard/docs/standard.md

 | slaProperties.driver   | Driver                 | No                             | Describes the importance of the SLA from the list of: `regulatory`, `analytics`, or `operational`.                         |

-## Other properties
+## Custom Properties
-This section covers other properties you may find in a data contract.
+This section covers custom properties you may find in a data contract.

 ### Example